br3ndonland/br3ndonland.github.io-jekyll/docs/pages/methods.md

 ### Syntax highlighting

-GitHub uses Markdown code fences, but Jekyll uses Liquid templating tags.
-This inconsistency is frustrating.
+* **I want to be able to view code with syntax highlighting, either while on the GitHub Pages site, or while viewing the Markdown files on GitHub.**
 * The ["Using syntax highlighting on GitHub Pages" page](https://help.github.com/articles/using-syntax-highlighting-on-github-pages/) says, "Syntax highlighting on GitHub Pages works the same way it does on GitHub with GitHub flavored Markdown..."
 This is not correct.
 GitHub uses Markdown code fences (triple backticks, "```", with language identifier after the first three backticks), but GitHub Pages uses Jekyll Liquid tags.
-*  **GitHub Pages reads Liquid templating via Jekyll, but GitHub.com does not apply Liquid when viewing files in repositories.** I kept the fenced code blocks instead of including the different Liquid templating code snippet formatting for consistency and compatibility with viewing Markdown documents on GitHub.
+* Although GitHub Pages reads Liquid templating via Jekyll, but GitHub.com does not apply Liquid when viewing files in repositories.
+I kept the fenced code blocks instead of including the different Liquid templating code snippet formatting for consistency and compatibility with viewing Markdown documents on GitHub.
 This meant that, when switching to my dark theme, the code stayed as black text and was difficult to see.
   - See [posts](https://jekyllrb.com/docs/posts/#highlighting-code-snippets) and [templates](https://jekyllrb.com/docs/templates/#code-snippet-highlighting) docs.
   - [Using syntax highlighting on GitHub Pages](https://help.github.com/articles/using-syntax-highlighting-on-github-pages/).
   - Also see Jekyll's [Markdown configuration options](https://jekyllrb.com/docs/configuration/#markdown-options).
   - I tried the [Pygments Cache Path by Raimonds Simanovskis plugin](https://github.com/rsim/blog.rayapps.com/blob/master/_plugins/pygments_cache_patch.rb), but it didn't help.
+* **I was eventually able to successfully add syntax highlighting by adding in [Prism](http://prismjs.com) CSS and JavaScript files.**

 ### Blockquotes

 I couldn't get blockquotes to show up properly, either with Markdown or HTML `blockquote` tags.

+### Header anchors

+GitHub provides header anchor links, so that Markdown headers viewed on GitHub each have unique links.
+When viewing this site on GitHub pages, the headers do not automatically have anchors.

 ### Jekyll plugins and themes